mpdcampbell/blog/blog/content/posts/geoipfilter.md

 At this point the container is a working GeoIP authentication server.
 Within Traefik a forwardAuth middleware can be defined which points at the container, and is then added to any service [router](https://doc.traefik.io/traefik/routing/routers/).
 Then any HTTP requests that Traefik would typically route to the service, will first be passed to GeoIP authentication server.
 If the authentication server returns a 2XX status code, Traefik will pass the HTTP request on to the service but for any other status code (e.g. 404) the HTTP request ends there and the server response is returned to the user.

-Also there is the self updating.
-By default the container adds a cron job to re-run the bash script at 6 AM UTC on Wednesdays and Saturdays.
+Also, there is the self updating.
+By default, the container adds a cron job to re-run the bash script at 6 AM UTC on Wednesdays and Saturdays.
 This is because the MaxMind Geolite 2 country and city databases [update](https://support.maxmind.com/hc/en-us/articles/4408216129947) every Tuesday and Friday.
 The cron expression, and timezone, can be set as environment variables.

 ### How do I use it?
-I recommend visiting the [Github page](https://github.com/mpdcampbell/traefik-geoip-filter) to see details on all available environment variables, both mandatory and optional, along with an explanation of how to use the _larger-region_:_location_ syntax to define locations.
+I recommend visiting the [GitHub page](https://github.com/mpdcampbell/traefik-geoip-filter) to see details on all available environment variables, both mandatory and optional, along with an explanation of how to use the _larger-region_:_location_ syntax to define locations.
 But for a quick start:

-1. Make a free [MaxMind account](https://www.maxmind.com/en/geolite2/signup) to get a license key.
+1. Make a free [MaxMind account](https://www.maxmind.com/en/geolite2/signup) to get a licence key.
 2. Download [docker-compose.example.yml](https://github.com/mpdcampbell/traefik-geoip-filter/blob/main/docker-compose.example.yml) and add the lines to your Traefik config as instructed.
 3. Replace the dummy key in the example.
 4. Replace the location variables: countries go in COUNTRY_CODES, locations smaller than countries go in SUB_CODES.